larsenbier/PyPolynomials/README.md

     return False
 Z = Ring(add, sub, mult, contains, zero = 0, real_subset = True, name = "Z")
 ```
 This framework gives you the flexibility to create many different kinds of rings by simply defining their structure.
-The benefit is that any ring you define is automatically compatible with the ```Polynomial``` class.
+The benefit is that any ring you define is automatically compatible with the ```Polynomial``` class, assuming its member functions satisfy the ring axioms.

 PyPolynomial comes with the premade rings including $\mathbb{Z, Q}$ and $\mathbb{C}$, where $\mathbb{C}$ is the field of Gaussian Rationals. $\mathbb{R}$ is currently not implemented since I did not code support for dealing with infinite-precision real numbers in this first version.